Souvikns/support/README.md

 ## You can contribute by:

-1. Adding examples to our [`examples/`](https://github.com/GitPublisher/support/tree/main/examples) folder
+1. Adding examples to our [`examples/`](https://github.com/GitPublisher/support/tree/main/examples) folder;

-2. Improving and adding our documentation on [`docs/`](https://github.com/GitPublisher/support/tree/main/docs) folder
+2. Improving and adding our documentation on [`docs/`](https://github.com/GitPublisher/support/tree/main/docs) folder.